vladimir-tutin/Plex-Auto-Collections/README.md

     tmdbID: 8091, 135416
 ```

+Notes:
+- The tmbdID can be either from a collection or an individual movie
-Note: you can specify more then one tmdbID but it will pull the poster and summary from only the first one.
+- You can specify more then one tmdbID but it will pull the poster and summary from only the first one.

-Note: Local posters are loaded over tmdb-poster if they exist unless tmdb-poster is also specified in details
+- Local posters are loaded over tmdb_poster if they exist unless tmdb_poster is also specified in details

 #### IMDb List or Search (List Type)